QuadSpinner/Gaea-Docs/source/Guide/00-Getting-Started/0-Installing-Gaea.md

 #### Clean Installation

 If you were using our older EXE installers or have encountered an issue in a new build, we recommend a clean installation.
-Download the full installer from the link above and, during installation, check the option for Clean Installation.
+Download the full installer from the link above and after installation, run @watson.
+You can choose the "Clean install" option.

+#### Creating a Portable Installation

+By default, Gaea stores its user data in `C:\Users\[username]\AppData\Roaming\QuadSpinner\Gaea\` (or `Gaea Bleeding Edge` for Bleeding Edge version.).
+You can force Gaea to use the installation folder itself.

+Go to the folder where Gaea is installed and create a new subfolder called `UserData`.
+Now when you start Gaea, it will use this folder for all user data and settings.

+{.NOTE}
+> You MUST have write privileges for this folder.
+Additionally, the existing AppData folder will be ignored.
+If you want to transfer the same settings, copy the contents of the `C:\Users\[username]\AppData\Roaming\QuadSpinner\Gaea\` folder into the `UserData` subfolder.

 #### Administrative Install and Mass Deployment